 The sensation may be either dull or is described as tingling, with the intention of stimulating the body’s own healing mechanism and help restoring and maintaining its natural balance.

-Dry Needling is not the same as Acupuncture, Acupuncturists have studied and trained for a minimum of 4 years, so they understand the flow of energy in the body and how to redirect it and relieve pain.
-Dry needling uses the same needles, but registered Acupuncturist.
+Dry Needling is not the same as Acupuncture, Acupuncturists have studied and trained for a minimum of 4 years, and over 1000 clinical hours, so they understand the flow of energy in the body and how to redirect it and relieve pain.
+Dry needling uses the same needles, but in not performed by a registered Acupuncturist.